chef/automate/HOW_THE_PIPELINE_WORKS.md

   call shell functions defined in `.studio/`.
 These tests then typically call either Go tests or custom shell functions.

+- Cypress tests: [cypress](https://www.cypress.io/) is an end to end testing framework that we are currently using for UI e2e tests as well as some API integration testing.

 ### Debugging Tips and Tricks for Buildkite

 #### Accessing Logs